 Lynn Tucker is Associate Professor, Teaching Stream at the University of Toronto Scarborough (UTSC) in the Department of Arts, Culture and Media, Music and Culture program.
 She has also served in multiple administrative capacities with focus on curriculum, communications and recruitment, and experiential learning.
 Lynn has proudly conducted the UTSC Concert Band since 2004, and teaches courses in community music, elementary musicianship, and small ensembles.
 Additionally, with the support of a Healthy Campus Grant, she founded and facilitates This Uke’s for U-TSC, a weekly ukulele session open to all members of the campus community.
 Engaging people in lifelong music-making is at the forefront of her work with teaching and research interests in community music, facilitation, avocational music-making, and leadership.
 Lynn is President of the Ontario Band Association, Co-Editor of the Canadian Winds/Vents Canadiens, professional journal of the Canadian Band Association, and serves on the board of the Coalition for Music Education in Canada.
 Lynn's dedication to fostering accessible music-making opportunities for students regardless of career path was recognized with a Canadian Music Educators’ Association Excellence in Leadership Award.

-Lynn Tucker will be leading 2021 Reading Sessions's Ukulele Resources and Repertoire for Middle School, High School, and Community Groups clinic.
+Lynn Tucker and Samuel Bergstrom will be leading 2021 Reading Sessions's Guitar & Ukulele clinic.

 Bijon Watson’s career as a musician and educator spans more than 25 years and has taken him around the globe to perform for audiences worldwide.
 Born in Boston, Massachusetts, Bijon attended the New England Conservatory of Music Preparatory School, and the University of Southern California, and was a member of the 1994 Disney All-American College Band and 1995 Disney/Grammy All-American College Jazz Band.